LemonFoxmere/nautilus-xgl-setup/README.md

 # NVIDIA GLX Desktop Environment Setup on NRP Nautilus (Kubernetes)

 These configs help you quickly set up [NVIDIA GLX desktop environments](https://github.com/selkies-project/docker-nvidia-glx-desktop) using Kubernetes on NRP Nautilus.
+The current configuration is designed to work with the Dog RL project in UCSC's Hare Lab, but you can adapt it to work with your workflow.

 With these files, you can: